zlovatt/zl_Scriptlets/readme.md

 By default, will keep every 2nd keyframe, and delete the rest.
 Note that the first and last keyframes are always kept.

+Modifiers:

-Hold SHIFT when running the script to specify the interval.
+  - Hold SHIFT when running the script to specify the interval.

 Examples, starting with 10 keyframes: 🔷